 TLDR Gaining 5-10 kg during the non-growing period boosts cashmere yield and length in goats.

 The study investigated the impact of body weight gain during the cashmere non-growing period on cashmere production and secondary hair follicle activity in 50 Inner Mongolian cashmere goats.
-Results showed that goats with a weight gain of 5.0-10.0 kg had a 17.10% increase in cashmere yield and an 8.09% increase in cashmere staple length compared to those with a 0-5.0 kg gain, with no significant difference in cashmere diameter.
-Additionally, there was a strong positive correlation between body weight gain and the population of active secondary hair follicles.
-The study concludes that nutritional manipulations, such as supplementary feeding during the non-growing period, can enhance cashmere production performance, though further research is needed to optimize these nutritional strategies.
+Divided into two groups based on weight gain (0-5.0 kg and 5.0-10.0 kg), results showed that goats with higher weight gain had a 17.10% increase in cashmere yield and an 8.09% increase in staple length, with no significant change in cashmere diameter.
+Additionally, there was a strong positive correlation between weight gain and the population of active secondary hair follicles.
+The findings suggest that nutritional interventions during the non-growing period can enhance cashmere production, though further research is needed to optimize these strategies.